MicrochipTech/fpga-hls-examples/Training2/readme.md

 Run Compile Software (![](.//media/image29.png)) and Run Software (![](.//media/image30.png)) to execute the software simulation.
 You should see the following console output indicating that the test passed.

+note: The order of thread execution is non-deterministic, hence the output you see might be ordered differently from the given.

 ```console
 Info: Running the following targets: sw_compile sw